SAP-samples/teched2025-XP261/exercises/ex2/README.md

 # Exercise 2 - Provision SAP back-end roles to Microsoft Entra ID

-In the previous exercise we have all the necessary authorizations from our backend systems.
-Now we have to synchronize them to the identity management solution, your Entra ID tenant.
+In the previous exercise you have all the necessary authorizations from our backend systems.
+Now you have to synchronize them to the identity management solution, your Entra ID tenant.

 <img src="/exercises/ex2/images/Intro2.png">